Functional dyspepsia (FD) is a chronic digestive condition that includes feelings of prolonged indigestion without a clear structural cause.

 - a disruption in the stomach’s ability to digest food

-- side effects of medication like nonsteroidal anti-inflammatory drugs
+- side effects of medications like nonsteroidal anti-inflammatory drugs (NSAIDs)

-The symptoms of FD can vary from person to person, but you may experience:
+The symptoms of FD can vary from person to person, per

 - burning or pain in your upper digestive tract

 - feeling full after eating just a small amount of food